daniel-huss/migratedb/documentation/concepts/callbacks.md

 **More info:** [Java-based Callbacks](/migratedb/documentation/usage/api/hooks#callsbacks)

-## Script Callbacks

-Much like SQL callbacks, MigrateDB also supports the execution of callbacks written in a scripting language.
-The supported file extensions are the same as those supported by [script migrations](/migratedb/documentation/concepts/migrations#script-migrations).
-For example, you could have a `beforeRepair__vacuum.ps1` callback.
-Script callbacks give you much more flexibility and power during the migration lifecycle.
-Some of the things you can achieve are:

-- Executing external tools between migrations
-- Creating or cleaning local files for migrations to use

 ## Callback ordering

 When multiple callbacks for the same event are found, they are executed in the alphabetical order.